 A lot of the popular tourist hotspots – Times Square, the Meat Packing District, Chinatown and also the Garment District – have surprisingly high rates of violent crime.
 This indicates that criminals may be targeting tourists.
 It’s best to stay vigilant in these areas.

 New York IS safe to visit right now though.
-The most you will have to worry about, we would say, is being pickpocketed in a crowd of tourists somewhere like Madison Square Gardens.
+The most you will have to worry about, we would say, is being pickpocketed in a crowd of tourists.

 - Don’t leave valuables unattended – they will LITERALLY disappear.

 - Keep belongings secure – dangling bags, SLRs, shoulder straps, all that stuff – make sure it’s ON you not hanging OFF you.

 - Limit the amount of money you’re carrying around with you – just more money to LOSE if something bad happens.
 You can split up your money into different caches and keep some in a money belt.

 - Be vigilant – especially at night – this is when most ‘bad stuff’ will happen.

 - If you are around at night, stick to well-lit streets – there are so many amazing things to do in New York at night, but be sure to stay with the crowds.

 - Know where you’re going before you head out – and try not to look TOO much like a tourist.
 Just helps a little to blend in.

 - Don’t show off all your valuable possessions – even your smartphone.
 This will make you more of a target.

 - People in New York are surprisingly friendly – ask someone if you’re lost.
 They’ll most likely help you out!